Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - Compile your code and flash the .uf2 to your board (Arduino IDE does that automatically once you've pressed the BOOTSEL button once).

+OR

+- Just flash the last built version to your Pi Pico board.

 # Basic user manual

 First of all, the device is basically a timelapse machine.
 The regular camera mode is just coded as a timelapse of one image.
 It uses a configuration file placed at the root of SD card which has priority on the internal default parameters.
 The device cannot boot without a working sensor and a working SD card.
 Status of sensor, SD card and configuration file are indicated on the splashscreen.